×

 When we asked people living in Spanish Town about club and activities where newcomers can meet others, they responded:

 "Expats in Spanish Town often join local sports clubs, such as golf, tennis, or cricket clubs, to engage in physical activities and meet locals and other expats.
 They may also participate in cultural activities, such as dance or cooking classes, to immerse themselves in the local culture and make new friends.
 Joining local volunteer organizations is another popular activity among expats.
 These organizations often work on community development projects, environmental conservation, or education initiatives, providing expats with an opportunity to contribute to the local community while meeting like-minded individuals.
 Expats may also join local business networks or expat groups, which often organize social events and networking opportunities.
 These groups can be a great way to meet other expats who are experiencing similar challenges and can provide advice and support.
 In addition to joining clubs and activities, expats often meet people through their work or their children's schools.
 Many expats form close relationships with their colleagues or their children's classmates' parents.
 Attending local events and festivals is another great way to meet people.
 Spanish Town has a vibrant cultural scene, with numerous music festivals, art exhibitions, and food festivals taking place throughout the year.
 These events provide a fun and relaxed environment for expats to socialize and meet locals.
 Finally, simply exploring the city and frequenting local restaurants, cafes, and markets can also lead to new friendships.
-Spanish Town is known for its friendly and welcoming locals, so expats often find that striking up a conversation with a stranger can lead to a lasting friendship," commented one expat who made the move to Spanish Town.
+Spanish Town is known for its friendly and welcoming locals, so expats often find that striking up a conversation with a stranger can lead to a lasting friendship," wrote a member in Spanish Town.

 AGS Worldwide Movers